networknt/light-doc/content/en/service/proxy/benchmark.md

 ### Light-proxy Config

 The light-proxy is published to the docker hub for each release, so it is readily available.
-We need to provide the externalized config files though.
+We need to provide the externalized config files, though.
 ```
 cd ~/networknt/light-example-4j/proxy/config
 mkdir http
 ```

-We create a folder named `http` and later we will create another one called `https` to test with HTTPS/2 between the proxy and backend API.
+We create a folder named `http`, and later we will create another one called `https` to test with HTTPS/2 between the proxy and backend API.

-As there is no default config files in the light-proxy docker image required by our customers.
-We need to copy from the test resources from the light-proxy repository.
-After that we need to make some modifications.
+As there are no default config files in the light-proxy docker image, we need to copy from the light-proxy repository's test resources.
+After that, we need to make some modifications.

 We need to copy the petstore openapi.yml for security and validation.